Information For Health Professionals on Necrotizing Fasciitis

 - Pasternack, M. S. (2010).
 Cellulitis, Necrotizing Fasciitis, and Subcutaneous Tissue Infections.
 In Mandell, G. L. Principles and Practice of Infectious Diseases (7th Ed., pp. 1289-1312).
 Philadelphia, PA: Churchill Livingstone Elsevier.

-- CDC: “Necrotizing Fasciitis: A Rare Disease, Especially for the Healthy.”
+- CDC: "Necrotizing Fasciitis: All You Need to Know."
 Centers for Disease Control and Prevention.

 - CDC: “Group A Streptococcal (GAS) Disease.”
 Centers for Disease Control and Prevention.